OPEC Oil Embargo, Its Causes, and the Effects of the Crisis

 The Truth About the 1973 Arab Oil Crisis

-The OPEC oil embargo is a decision to stop exporting oil to the United States.
-The twelve members of the Organization of Petroleum Exporting Countries agreed to the embargo on October 19, 1973.
+The OPEC oil embargo was a decision to stop exporting oil to the United States.
+On October 19, 1973, the 12 OPEC members agreed to the embargo.
 Over the next six months, oil prices quadrupled.
 Prices remained at higher levels even after the embargo ended in March 1974.

 The plummeting value of the dollar hurt OPEC countries.
 Their oil contracts were priced in U.S. dollars.
 That meant their revenue fell along with the dollar.
 The cost of imports that were denominated in other currencies stayed the same or rose.
 OPEC even considered pricing oil in gold, instead of dollars, to keep revenue from disappearing.